 Barbie leaving Barbieland

 Although much of this summer’s billion-dollar Barbie movie (which released the same day as Oppenheimer, launching a thousand Barbenheimer memes) is set in pastel-colored Barbieland, Margot Robbie’s Barbie ends up in the real world after an existential crisis involving flat feet.
 The “real world” is Venice Beach, with Stereotypical Barbie (Robbie) and Beach Ken (Ryan Gosling) Rollerblading around real people and learning about the realities of the patriarchy while dressed in the most “Let’s Get Physical” aerobicswear you can imagine.
-There are dozens of dupes for the leotard already, and you can buy the very skates used in the film, along with the matching elbow and knee pads.
+For those who aren’t affected by the SAG strike, there are dozens of dupes for the leotard already, and you can buy the very skates used in the film, along with the matching elbow and knee pads.